 To estimate the impact of the increased funding amount and duration, we use a difference-in-differences model.
 We compare the change in productivity of prize winners receiving the increased grant size and duration to that of prize winners under the old scheme.
 This means we compare the productivity of the prize winners from 2007 to 2010 to the productivity of the prize winners from 1986 to 2006, both before and after receiving the Leibniz Prize.
 As pre-period we study the ten years prior to receiving the Leibniz Prize and as post period we use the seven years after prize reception.
-We focus on this window to capture the full seven years of Leibniz Prize are chosen to limit attention to the period where researchers have usually received tenure and head their own labs or research groups.
-We cannot study any prize winners who received their prize after 2010 as they have not yet completed their Leibniz Prize funding period.
+We focus on this window to capture the full seven years of Leibniz Prize funding after the reform of 2007.
+The ten years prior to receiving the Leibniz Prize are chosen to limit attention to the period where researchers have usually received tenure and head their own labs or research groups.22 We cannot study any prize winners who received their prize after 2010 as they have not yet completed their Leibniz Prize funding period.